-Written by: Carol Appel, Head of Entrepreneurship Training
+Written by: Carol Appel, Head of Innovation and Entrepreneurship Training, Youth Business International

 We all know how precious time is and how important it is to use it wisely in our day-to-day.
 And this is even truer in a mentoring relationship.
 Because of the limited contact mentor and mentee have, it’s fundamental to make the most out of every interaction.
 But how can you guarantee that?